MahmoudZayad/Algorithm-Visualizer/README.md

 # Pathfinding Visualizer
+Written in C++, using SDL2 and IMGui.

 A user interface to allow for visualization of various pathfinding algorithms.
-This project is not yet complete I intend to add more pathing algorithms and the ability to add more end nodes.
+This project is not yet complete, I intend to add more pathing algorithms and the ability to add more end nodes.

+Only algorithms currently are Breadth-first Search, Depth-first Search and Uniform-cost Search

 ## Draw on screen with mouse
 Click to add/remove a cell, or drag to keep drawing walls or weights.